n6ai/minze/.github/CONTRIBUTING.md

 1. Clone this repo.
 2. Run `npm i` in the root directory.

-### minze core and @minzejs/elements
+### Minze and Playground

 1. Run `npm run dev` in the root directory.
 2. Open the browser and navigate to [http://localhost:3000](http://localhost:3000).

-The `dev` task will start rollup in watch mode for the `minze` core package and start a vite server for the `@minzejs/elements` package.
-During development, the minze dependency for @minzejs/elements is linked to the local version of minze.
-Any changes to the minze core package can be immediately tried out and previewed in @minzejs/elements.
+The `dev` task will start rollup in watch mode for the `minze` package and start a vite server for the `playground` package.
+The minze dependency for playground is linked to the local version of minze.
+Any changes to the minze package can be immediately tried out and previewed in the playground.

 ### Docs